MichalPokojny/MyProject2-RockPaperScissors/README.md

   - The site can be also deployed on GitPod.
 The steps to deploy are as follows:
    - In the gitpod workspace go to MyProject1 click on the index.html
    - Once opened, in the terminal type: python3 -m http.server
-   - Local link will appear in the terminal, click on it and the webpage will open in a new tab
+   - Local link will appear in the terminal, click on it and the webpage will open in a new tab.

+- To Fork this repositary:

+  - Navigate to GitHub project repositary [Rock Paper Scissors Lizard Spock](https://michalpokojny.github.io/MyProject2-RockPaperScissorsLizardSpock/)
+  - In the right hand corner see the "Fork" section and click on it.
+  - Select an owner for the forked repository.
+  - Click Create fork button.

 ## Credits